-Any commands written to the device during the Embedded Program Algorithm are ignored.
-Note that a hardware reset immediately terminates the programming operation.
-The Byte/Word Program command sequence should be reinitiated once the device has reset to reading array data, to ensure data integrity.
+Any commands written to the device during the Em-

+bedded Program Algorithm are ignored.
+Note that a hardware reset immediately terminates the programming operat ion.
+The Byte Program command sequence should be reinitiated once the device has reset to reading array data, to ensure data integrity.

 Programming is allowed in any sequence and across sector boundaries.
 A bit cannot be programmed from a "0" back to a "1".
-Attempting to do so may cause the device to set Q5 to "1", or cause the Data Polling algorithm to indicate the operation was successful.
+Attempting to do so may halt the operation and set Q5 to "1"," or cause the Data Polling algorithm to indicate the operation was successful.
 However, a succeeding read will show that the data is still "0".
 Only erase operations can convert a "0" to a "1".

-WRITE OPERATION STATUS
+WRITE OPERSTION STATUS

-The device provides several bits to determine the status of a write operation: Q2, Q3, Q5, Q6, Q7, and RY/BY.
-Table 8 and the following subsections describe the functions of these bits.
-Q7, RY/BY, and Q6 each offer a method for determining whether a program or erase operation is complete or in progress.
+The device provides several bits to determine the status of a write operation: Q2, Q3, Q5, Q6, Q7, and RY/ BY.
+Table 10 and the following subsections describe the functions of these bits.
+Q7, RY/BY, and DQ6 each offer a method for determining whether a program or erase operation is complete or in progress.
 These three bits are discussed first.